pareshppp/UdacityProjects/README.md

 ### Unsupervised Learning

 - [Creating Customer Segments](https://github.com/pareshppp/UdacityProjects/tree/master/Machine_Learning_Engineer_Nanodegree/Creating_Customer_Segments) - Use Principal Component Analysis (PCA), Dimensionality Reduction and K-Means / Gaussian Mixture Model (GMM) to divide customers into segments.

-### Reinforcement Learning

-- [Train a Simulated Smartcab to Drive](https://github.com/pareshppp/UdacityProjects/tree/master/Machine_Learning_Engineer_Nanodegree/Training_a_SmartCab_to_Drive) - Use Q-learning techniques for a self-driving agent in a simplified world (PyGame) to aid it in effectively reaching its destinations in the allotted time.